rapidofc1/YotsugiBot/docs/Guides/Linux Guide.md

 `Owner` requires your unique User ID, the Gif below shows how to get it.
 `Prefix` defines the variable you are going to use in front of the commands in order for the bot to respond.
 `EmbedColor` will show a colored border around embed messages of the bot.
 To change it, put `0xHEX`, `HEX` being the HEX code of the color you want to use.
+`LoggingChannel` is the channel where the bot will output the logging.
+Yotsugi currently has: `User Banned, User Unbanned, Message Deleted, Message Edited, Role Created, Channel Created, Channel Deleted, Channel Updated, Role Deleted, User Kicked`

 Press `CTRL + O` and enter to save afterwards, and `CTRL + X` to close it.